 The house blessing I went to was a Buddhist home blessing conducted by 3 Buddhist monks.
 I believe that most religions and ecumenical groups do them as well- just in case you prefer your blessing to be with a faith that you’re familiar with.
 Anyone can organise a house blessing, you certainly don’t need to be religious or Buddhist in order to have one.
 For Buddhists, house blessings are very much a way of life – it is a celebratory event that families can share with their neighbours and friends.
 They make really yummy food – my lovely girlfriend Ying made delicious food!
 Friends are also invited to contribute food or money as offerings to the monks – they do this eagerly because of the blessing one receives in return!

 One of the first things my lovely neighbour “Ying” was required to do was make an offering to nature (think Thai curries, fresh greens and incense) .
 This offering is for all the animals and people who have died alone… so beautiful and thoughtful!
 Would you agree??

-Next, three monks adorned in various shades of orange arrived – can I just say there really is something so wise and kind of adorable about a monk!
-They sat down on cushions, prayed and chanted.
+Next, three monks adorned in various shades of orange arrived – They sat down on cushions, prayed and chanted.
 It was very peaceful!